-After some hitting some snags with initial installation because of the way the previous owners had set it up, I finally hit the road on a solo rooftop tent camping road trip.
+After hitting some snags with the initial installation because of the way the previous owners had set it up, I finally hit the road on a solo rooftop tent-camping road trip.
 This was a boot-camp course in rooftop tent use, starting with difficulty and ending with proficiency at setting this thing up.
 I was joined later by my daughter and her friend.
-They also spent a couple of night sleeping in the Skyrise.
+They also spent a couple of nights sleeping in the Skyrise.

 I’m not reviewing the Yakima Skyrise 3 tent here or offering a tutorial or setup tips.
 I may do that later.
 Instead, here are some things to consider if you’re thinking of buying a rooftop tent and some pros and cons of rooftop tents in general.

 Rooftop Tent Choices

 Many types of rooftop tent choices exist — Tepui makes more rugged multi-season tents, and I might invest in one if I ever really get into off-season rooftop tent camping (though I see Yakima has come out with a rugged tent now as well), and hard-sided rooftop tents available.
 I have no experience with these.

 So the Big Question First: Did I Like It?

 Traveling with the rooftop tent attracted quite a bit of attention.
 Campers told me I looked like a Subaru ad (Not true!
 To be a Subaru ad you need to be in your 30s and have a big dog.) and asked plenty of questions (including “What would you do if a bear decided to climb up in there at night?”).

 Number one question?
 “Do you like it?”
 Usual answer: “Kind of.”

 My daughter pointed out to me near the end of the trip that I rarely say I absolutely love or hate anything.
 It’s just that most everything comes with pros and cons, and rooftop tents are no exception.
 The rooftop tent falls more toward the “love it” end of the spectrum, so my nutshell answer is: